robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 # SEO Instructions
 - For Keywords:
-  - Identify the primary keyword (highest search volume + relevance) and should appear in the first paragraph.
+  - Identify the primary/focus keyword (highest search volume + relevance) and should appear in title, the first paragraph, and meta desription.
   - The primary keyword needs to appear in the first paragraph and have a 1.5% density in the content.
   - Extract 3-5 semantic keywords and LSI terms from the content
   - Include 2-3 long-tail variations (3+ words) that match user intent